kg-bnu/EVGeoQA/README.md

 We provide the key prompts used in our pipeline to ensure reproducibility.

 Prompts for different stages can be found in the `/prompts` folder.

-## Dataset Availability

-⚠️ **Note:** This work is currently under review.
-The complete dataset and the associated code repository will be made publicly available upon acceptance of the paper.